dfparker2002/osgi-service-monitor/README.md

     public SubscriptionDefinition getSubscriptionDefinition();
 }
 ```

-The ServiceMonitorManager keeps track of results from the monitors as it stores:
+Tracked per ServiceMonitor, the ServiceMonitorManager keeps track of ServiceMonitorResponses from the monitors:

 1. The time the ServiceMonitor began its poll
 2. The process time for the ServiceMonitor in milliseconds
 3. The exception stack trace if an exception occurred

-... per ServiceMonitor.

-Tracked per ServiceMonitor, after the max sequential unsuccesful polls is reached, the relevant DeliveryAgents are notified.
+After the max sequential unsuccesful polls is reached for a given ServiceMonitor, the relevant NotificationDeliveryAgents are notified.
 Polling for ServiceMonitors which are "in a state of alarm" is suspended until the alarm has been cleared.

-Presently, the only way to clear the alarm is to invoke resetAllAlarms() or resetAlarm(String monitorName) found on the ServiceMonitorManagerMBean.
+Presently, to clear an alarm an engineer must invoke the ServiceMonitorManager.resetAllAlarms() or ServiceMonitorManager.resetAlarm(String monitorName).
+For ease, these signatures are also available on the provided JMX MBean.
+The MBean also provides a quick birdseye view of the

+1. List of monitors
+2. List of delivery agents
+3. List of alarmed monitors

 For extensibility/expansion purposes, the data received by the ServiceMonitorManager is also available, as JSON, via GET calls to a few servlets: